A1(M) Bowburn crash: Durham Police hope killer driver will be a warning

 Available now on BBC iPlayer (UK Only)

-"He was a normal guy that made that decision to drive whilst he was on his phone," Ms Horner said, adding: "He is where he should be serving his sentence, but on the other hand he does want to show people he is human and made this huge life decision."
+"He was a normal guy that made that decision to drive whilst he was on his phone," Det Con Horner said, adding: "He is where he should be serving his sentence, but on the other hand he does want to show people he is human and made this huge life decision."

 Insp Kevin Salter said the crash had been devastating and its aftermath "impacts on me still".